SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 If you are new to journey-planning with SBB, the **[OpenJourneyPlanner](https://dms.vdv.de/mitglieder/Seiten/ojp.aspx) Standard** might give you a broader picture, what commonly is understood by this context.

 ## URL
-We currently support 3 Openshift (OTC) environments for testing and operation:
+We currently support 3 Openshift (OTC) environments for testing and operation by by **APIM 'Customer information -> Journey-Service'**
-* (DEV J-S Team only)
-* by APIM 'Customer information -> Journey-Service'
  * TEST via APIM https://developer-int.sbb.ch/ (early tests of newest features)
  * INT via APIM https://developer-int.sbb.ch/ (solid state, release-candidates)
  * PROD via APIM https://developer.sbb.ch/ (production state, well scaled and hopefully stable)